 For the best views over the Glasgow skyline, there’s no place better than The Lighthouse at the Mackintosh Centre.
 You can climb the spiral staircase to the viewing platform – or, for those chillier months, take the lift to level six and enjoy the vista from an indoor viewing area.
 With free entry and regular exhibitions throughout the year, this gem in Scotland’s creative industry is a must for any romantic adventurer.

 Nothing says the West End like Paesano: a student favourite, this Neapolitan restaurant brings authenticity without breaking the budget.
 Prices start from just £4.00 per pizza, and they’re made to order with quality Italian ingredients.
 The cosy atmosphere on Great Western Road is the perfect place to enjoy a cheap date night – and some quality pizza!
+How is this not one of the best date ideas in Glasgow?
+Cheap pizza!

 You might think the cinema is a well-worn date idea, but the Grosvenor is not your ordinary cinema.
 This beautiful independent theatre is at the heart of the West End’s trendy Ashton Lane and shows a regular mix of new releases, cult classics, and seasonal favourites, so there’s no worry about finding something that you’ll both enjoy.
 The cinema is also connected to a sister café, so why not grab a couple of drinks or a bite to eat before your film?